 Tucked away from sight in far East Gippsland, Australia is a relic of a forgotten time.
 A time when trains traversed the nation moving people and goods across this huge land that we live in.
 Twenty kilometres East of Lakes Entrance on the Princess Highway you may...read more

 Facing a Saturday with not much to do we decided that we would jump in the car and head up to Bruthen.
 You see The Bullet Brewery is a placeIi have always wanted to visit for a few beers and a meal.
 It is just one of those things: life, time and the opportunity had...read more

-What a way to spend Valentine's Day!
+What a way to spend Valentine's day...on the mighty Thomson Dam!
 We normally go camping with two other families on a regular basis and have been looking at camping up in the bush.
-Normally we would go to a caravan park that has all the facilities like a toilet and showers that will accommodate a...read more
+Normally we would go to a caravan park that has all the facilities like a toilet and...read more

 90 miles of Beach you say!
 The 90 Mile Beach is located in Gippsland Australia.
 Gippsland is the most sparsely populated area of Victoria.
 As the name suggests it runs for 90 miles along the Australian coastline.
 The beach faces into Bass Straight.
-Bass Straight is...read more
+The Bass Strait is...read more